KONICA M HEXANON 50mm F1.2(Limited)

 It was released in 2001, but perhaps because the price of the camera and lens set was high, when I bought it in 2007, unused boxed versions of both the camera and lens occasionally found their way onto the market.

-After that, unused boxes were still seen here and there, but perhaps collectors had run out of stock, and in the 2020s, only cameras and lenses were occasionally seen.
+After that, I continued to see unused boxes one after another, but perhaps collectors had run out of stock, and in the 2020s I only occasionally saw single cameras and lenses.

 Since this is a lens that comes with a camera called Limited, a lot of effort has been put into finishing the lens barrel.
 The titanium color and orange letters are beautiful.
 The focus ring’s knurling has just the right width and unevenness to allow for smooth focusing.
 The aperture ring is also located at the very front of the lens barrel, making it impossible to accidentally change it while shooting.